EhsanTadayon/choroid-plexus-segmentation/readme.md

  <img src="./docs/samples.png" style="display: block; margin-left: auto; margin-right: auto;width: 50%">

 <h3> Required packages</h3>

+* FSL
-+FSL and Freesurfer
+* Freesurfer
-+Python: nibabel, sklearn, numpy
+* Python: nibabel, sklearn, numpy

 <h3> How to run the code</h3>
 The current version of the script requires Freesurfer processed files (recon-all) for ventricular segmentation.
 In future, we aim to add the possibility to use other ventricular segmetnation algorithms to speed up the process.
 After running recon-all, you can get the choroid plexus segmentation as follows: